 Koifhus Indoor Market

-The Koifhus market is the most different from the others because it’s inside and features a variety of craft and antiques from local artisans.
+The Koifhus market is the most different from the others because it’s inside and features a variety of crafts and antiques from local artisans.
 We found intricate handmade jewelry, paintings, glass creations, and knitted items.

 This market was probably the least child-friendly because of the tight space and some delicate items, but the Toy Museum’s train exhibit on the first floor attracted a lot of attention from children of all ages.

-Petite Venise
+Petite Venise (children’s market)

 Undoubtedly the most famous view in Colmar, Petite Venise at Christmas is filled with people taking photos of its magnificent buildings and watching as projections of colors, snow, and Christmas scenes creep across the facades.
 Just a few steps away at Place des Six Montagnes Noires is the children’s market.